Monorepos in JavaScript & TypeScript: A Practical Guide

 }

-}Then each package just extends it:
+}Each package extends it:

 // apps/web/tsconfig.json